 Although many companies consider compliance training a big challenge, it’s perhaps not as bad as it is thought out to be.
 By leveraging eLearning, you can make this, admittedly, dry yet important compliance content easily available and accessible across devices and present it in the most engaging, fun, and interesting ways.
 Through eLearning, you can make compliance training a continuous and personalized process, rather than a singular, isolated event, and also make it fun.

 Ensuring your compliance courses are effective is very important.
 We at eNyota have developed countless compliance courses currently in use by organizations across the globe.
-If a compliance course is something that your organization needs, reach out to us at email@example.com or click here and we will get in touch with you right away!
+If a compliance course is something that your organization needs, reach out to us at via mail or fill a form and we will get in touch with you right away!